ReSurfEMG/ReSurfEMG/README.md

 ### Program files

-The main program in this repository contains functions for analysis of EMG.
+The main program in this repository contains functions for analysis of EMG and other electrophysiological signals.
+This analysis often includes analysis of signals from machiens i.e. ventilators as well.

 ## Data sets

 The notebooks are configured to run on various datasets.
-Contact Candace Makeda Moore (c.moore@esciencecenter.nl) to discuss any questions on data configuration.
+Contact Candace Makeda Moore ( 📫 c.moore@esciencecenter.nl) to discuss any questions on data configuration for your datasets.

 ## Getting started